 There is an exception for language-specific accounts, but general interest accounts will not be verified.
 This includes fan accounts, feature accounts, and meme accounts (e.g. @puppymemes).

-The Account Must Be Complete: The blue Instagram badge is only for public entities and celebrities, which means that you cannot have a private profile on the platform.
+The Account Must Be Public: The blue Instagram badge is only for public entities and celebrities, which means that you cannot have a private profile on the platform.

 The Account Must Be Notable: In order to get verified, your Instagram account needs to represent a well-known figure or brand.
 It must be highly searched and/or featured in multiple news sources.
 Instagram does not consider promotional or paid content associates for account review.